teamchong/DotNetForce/README.md

 V2.0.6
 1) increase query string limit to 20000 characters
-2) new DNF.ChunkIds static function
+2) new DNF.ChunkIds static function to query data using lots of ids
 usages:
 ```cs
 var opp = Schema.Of(s => s.Opportunity);